kstenerud/streamux/README.md

 This is a protocol between peers.
 Each side may act in both a client and a server role, sending messages and replying to messages.

 This protocol functions as a low level multiplexing, asynchronous, interruptible message chunking layer.
-It is expected that a messaging protocol will be layered on top of it.
-Even something primitive like using JSON objects as messages would work fine.
+It is expected that a more application-specific messaging protocol will be layered on top of it.
+Even something simple like using JSON objects for message contents would work fine.